PhiNotPi/blockperspective/README.md

 Given block coordinates, draw lines on the panorama to show the position of that block.

+Important notice.... there's an issue regarding rotation (this script was originally written for when the recreation had different coords), so X/Z values aren't quite right.
+I should really fix this soon.

 For those who don’t have local python:
 1. Download the jupyter notebook and the required image file
 2. Go to google colab     https://colab.research.google.com/